midlantica/LovelyBunchOfCoconuts/content/quotes/a-free-press-stands-as-one-of-the-great-interpreters.md

 ---
-title: "A free press stands as one of the great interpreters"
+title: 'A free press stands as one of the great interpreters'
 ---

 ## "A free press stands as one of the great interpreters between the government and the people."